Facebook woos Madison Ave in pre-IPO mobile push

 Facebook's algorithm determines whether or not an ad will show up in a user's newsfeed, so there is no guarantee for companies that it will.

-Facebook is vying with Google Inc, Yahoo Inc and other online publishers for a slice of the estimated $76 billion companies spend on U.S. television and magazine ads each year, according to research firm eMarketer.
+Facebook is vying with Google Inc (GOOG.O), Yahoo Inc (YHOO.O) and other online publishers for a slice of the estimated $76 billion that companies spend on U.S. television and magazine advertising each year, according to research firm eMarketer.

-The social network - which relied on advertising for 85 percent of its $3.7 billion in 2011 revenue - is ramping up efforts to attract large companies and advertisers ahead of its initial public offering.
+The social network - which relied on advertising for 85 percent of its $3.7 billion in 2011 revenue - is ramping up efforts to attract the budgets of large companies and advertisers ahead of its initial public offering.

 Facebook, founded by Mark Zuckerberg in a Harvard dorm room, plans to raise $5 billion in an IPO expected to value the company at $75 billion to $100 billion, in Silicon Valley's largest-ever coming-out party.